Mateo Maccari

-Mateo Ignacio Maccari (born 29 December 2000) is an Argentine professional footballer who plays as a central midfielder for Newell's Old Boys.
+Mateo Ignacio Maccari (born 29 December 2000) is an Argentine professional footballer who plays as a central midfielder for Ecuadorian Serie A club Deportivo Cuenca.

 Career

 Maccari came through the youth ranks at Newell's Old Boys.
 He made the breakthrough into first-team football under manager Frank Darío Kudelka in mid-2020, initially as an unused substitute for Copa de la Liga Profesional matches with Talleres and Boca Juniors.
 Maccari made his senior debut in the same competition on 14 November, featuring for the final moments of a victory away to Lanús.